tiagoterron/TurboBot/README.md

-# 🚀 Wallet Automation Suite
+# 🚀 Turbo Microtx on Basechain

 A comprehensive Node.js automation tool for creating multiple wallets, distributing ETH via airdrops, and executing token swaps on Base network.
 Perfect for DeFi interactions, testing, and large-scale wallet management.